 Recover any types of opening password for your Word document without damaging the current data.

-Highest recovery rate of 100% and fastest recovery speed are guaranteed with the advanced algorithm.
+Highest recovery rate and fastest recovery speed are guaranteed with the advanced algorithm.

 The recovery process can be stopped at any time so that you can resume the process at next time.